Recent Watertown police activity

-Keisha A. Letendre, 43, of Starbuck Avenue, Watertown, was charged by city police Thursday with making a punishable false written statement.
+Adrian L. Friend, 48, of Holcomb Street in Watertown was charged by city police on Friday with third-degree criminal mischief, a felony.

-According to police records, Ms. Letendre provided a false written statement to an officer stating that a neighbor was making harassing gestures and comments.
+According to police records, Mr. Friend allegedly intentionally damaged a 55-inch television valued at $400 during a domestic incident.

-Ms. Letendre was arrested and transported to the Metro-Jefferson Public Safety Building where she was processed and released with an appearance ticket returnable to Watertown City Court on Jan.
-10.
+Mr. Friend was transported to the Metro-Jefferson Public Safety Building where he was processed and held pending arraignment.

-Heather A. Mims, 44, of Arbor Drive, Watertown, was charged by city police Thursday with petit larceny.
+Michael A. Kahler, 22, of Fairbanks Street in Watertown, was charged by city police on Saturday with third-degree criminal mischief, a felony.

-According to police records, Ms. Mims allegedly stole one pack of Joy Razors valued at $9.50 from the Dollar General on Eastern Boulevard.
+According to police records, Mr. Kahler allegedly struck the exterior door to 667 Fairbanks St., worth an estimated $1,115.58, with a metal breaker bar which caused it to shatter during a domestic incident.

-Rasul J. Johnson, 22, of Gotham Street, Watertown, was charged by city police Thursday with fourth-degree criminal mischief and criminal obstruction of breathing or blood circulation.
+Mr. Kahler was processed and held pending arraignment in Watertown City Court.

-Kyle M. Matthews, 28, of Brownville, was charged by Watertown police Thursday when police executed a warrant of arrest.
+Kyle M. Matthews, 28, of Brownville, was charged by Watertown police Thursday when police executed an arrest warrant.

 As an Amazon Associate I earn from qualifying purchases.